The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

 The global medical plastics market exhibited moderate growth during 2015-2020.
 Looking forward, IMARC Group expects the market to grow at a CAGR of around 7% during 2021-2026.
-Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use industries.
+Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic.
 These insights are included in the report as a major market contributor.

 Medical plastics refer to various polymeric materials manufactured specifically for healthcare applications.
 They are commonly used for tamper-proof caps, vials, beakers, inhalations masks, bedpans, intravenous (IV) tubes, pill casings, surgical instruments, prosthetics and catheters.
 Some of the commonly used variants include silicon, synthetic rubber, polymer blends, high performance and engineering plastics.
 They are produced using hypoallergenic, biocompatible, medical-grade polypropylene and polycarbonate materials.
 They are shatter-proof, non-permeable, temperature, chemical and corrosion-resistant and can have frequent sterilization cycles.
 Medical plastics can also be used to transport biohazardous materials as they have antimicrobial surfaces and can aid in preventing the spread of pathogens.